Samba (Brazilian dance): Samba Pagode

 Samba Pagode is a Samba partner dance that resembles the Samba de Gafieira but tends to be more intimate.
 The literal meaning of the Portuguese word "pagode" translates to "fun" or "merrymaking".
 The word is also utilized to refer to an informal gathering of samba dancers along with their accompanying music.

-The three instruments typically used in Samba Pagode performances.
+The three instruments: the tanta, the repique-de-mao, and the pandeiro typically used in Samba Pagode performances.

 A key feature of Samba Pagode is its rhythmic texture created with a variety of beats.
 It became a dance style after the appearance of the Pagode style of music, which originated in the Brazilian city of São Paulo.
 The pagode style utilizes three specific percussion instruments: the tanta, the repique-de-mao, and the pandeiro.
 All three instruments are played by hand, which lends to creating a softer, more intimate sound than the batucada Samba performed by many Samba schools in Brazil.
 Pagode-like events have dated back to the late 19th and early 20th centuries, with the emergence of urban Samba in Rio de Janeiro.